 If the Senate fails to act soon to approve the president’s five bipartisan National Labor Relations Board nominees, many workplace protections could functionally disappear in August.

-Keith Miller is a Research Associate with the Economic Policy team at American Progress.
+Keith Miller is a Senior Research Associate with the Economic Policy team at American Progress.
 His research focuses on labor-force development and worker protections.
 Prior to taking his current position, Keith worked as an intern and contracted author at American Progress, with his work focusing primarily on infrastructure investment.
-Keith earned a master’s degree in public […]
+Keith earned a master’s degree in […]

 Report Leveraging additional private investment will help close our nation’s infrastructure-funding gap and enable the completion of hundreds of critical projects that will provide substantial economic returns for American taxpayers.